Former North Shore pizzeria owner accused of fraudulently obtaining more than $660K in PPP loans to buy alpaca farm

 BOSTON (WHDH) - A former North Shore pizzeria owner was arrested Tuesday for allegedly obtaining more than $660,000 in Paycheck Protection Program loan funds and using that money for personal expenses, including buying an alpaca farm in Vermont.

-Dana L. McIntyre, 57, of Grafton, Vt. and previously of Beverly and Essex, Mass., is set to be arraigned virtually in Boston federal court on charges of wire fraud and money laundering, according to the United States Attorney’s Office for the District of Massachusetts.
+Dana L. McIntyre, 57, of Grafton, Vt. and previously of Beverly and Essex, Mass., was arraigned virtually in Boston federal court on charges of wire fraud and money laundering, according to the United States Attorney’s Office for the District of Massachusetts.

 McIntyre, who formerly owned Rasta Pasta Pizzeria in Beverly, submitted a fraudulent application for a PPP loan of more than $660,000 through a Small Business Administration approved lender in April 2020, authorities said.